-Have the blade clamped on a table vice having the serrated edge facing up.
+Have the blade clamped on a table vice and have the serrated edge facing up.

-Place the sharpening rod in the groove in the middle of two teeth.
-Pushing the rod forward, file away the metal so to sharpen the blade.
+Place the sharpening rod in the groove between the two teeth.
+Pushing the rod forward, file away the metal to sharpen the blade.

 Step 3.
 Lubrication